RecuencoJones/Mr.-X-and-his-Shots/README.md

 # Mr. X and his Shots

 A cricket match is going to be held.
 The field is represented by a 1D plane.
-A cricketer, Mr. X has favorite shots.
+A cricketer, Mr. X has N favorite shots.
 Each shot has a particular range.
 The range of the i<sup>th</sup> shot is from A<sub>i</sub> to B<sub>i</sub>.
 That means his favorite shot can be anywhere in this range.
 Each player on the opposite team can field only in a particular range.
 Player i can field from C<sub>i</sub> to D<sub>i</sub>.
-You are given the favorite shots of Mr. X and the range of players.
+You are given the N favorite shots of Mr. X and the range of M players.

 S<sub>i</sub> represents the strength of each player i.e. the number of shots player i can stop.
 Your task is to find: